learnshinythings/learnshinythings.github.io/electron.md

 Electron provides a set of [cross-platform APIs](https://github.com/electron/electron-api-demos) you can use to interact with the desktop computer.
 You can use these to have an icon in the tray/menubar, to display notifications, register keyboard shortcuts, and much more.
 An Electron application has a node “server” running locally doing most of the work, and often additionally a browser process running locally to display things prettily.

-No node experience required, but some basic JavaScript experience would be helpful.
-If you want to play with Node ahead of time anyway (or brush up on your Javascript), We'd recommend NodeSchool's two command-line courses: [Javascripting](https://github.com/workshopper/javascripting) and [LearnYouNode](https://github.com/workshopper/learnyounode).
-If you'd enjoy reading/skimming a book, we might recommend [Eloquent Javascript](http://eloquentjavascript.net/) (free to read online).

 This class will walk students through creating a new JavaScript project from scratch.
 This class will also teach and reinforce [ES2017 fundamentals](https://github.com/lukehoban/es6features), potentially including:
   - arrow function
   - classes